andrewghale/orca-wp/README.md

 Adding in facebook and twitter logos in the footer Finishing responsive styling on small screens Including custom hamburger icon/making main nav
+Adding in the small crescent/dot elements and work on parallax Added hover transitions on buttons/icons

+Notes for self:
+Remove node_modules and add .git-ignore
+Finish speech bubbles
+Add insta background-image in plant speech bubble